Tweedguide organises and guides salmon fishing on one of Scotland's finest and historic rivers, the famous River Tweed

-Recognised as one of the World's great atlantic salmon rivers, the River Tweed, flowing through the beautiful Border Region of Scotland, remains one of the most important rivers to fish.
-Throughout the salmon fishing season (1st February to 31st November) wonderful fish are caught by those who have the opportunity to cast a fly on the many beats (stretch of river).
+Recognised as one of the World's great Atlantic salmon rivers, the River Tweed, flowing through the beautiful Border Region of Scotland, remains one of the most important rivers to fish.
+Throughout the salmon fishing season (1st February to 30th November) wonderful fish are caught by those who have the opportunity to cast a fly on the many beats (a stretch of river).